Montrez/Software-Engineering/README.md

     5. Join group
         * A. User can go to a sub tab that has all groups.
-        * B. User has abilty to add groups to his favorites
+        * B. User has ability to add groups to his favorites
         * C. Have a list of favorite groups
         * D. If already in group tell user